diegoafdsantos/Solar_System_Animation/README.md

 # Solar_System_Animation
-Simple animation of the Solar System
+Simple animation of the Solar System.
+The sun is not showing, for scale matters.